Director

 Outside of lab, Dr. Williams enjoys spending time with her family, traveling, and working on her photography & crafting skills.

-She was recently awarded the Excellence in Community Engagement Award from VCU, the Emerging Professional Contributions to Research Award from Division 45 (Society for the Psychological Study of Culture, Ethnicity, & Race), and the Mentorship Award from VCU.
+She was recently awarded the National/International Recognition Award, Excellence in Community Engagement Award, the Emerging Professional Contributions to Research Award from Division 45 (Society for the Psychological Study of Culture, Ethnicity, & Race), and the Mentorship Award.

 "Every moment is an organizing opportunity, every person a potential activist, every minute a chance to change the world." -Dolores Huerta